 New and improved format!

-The 14th Annual “Pipes in the Valley” Celtic Music Festival transports you to another world on Saturday, September 26th, 11am-10:30pm at Mortensen’s Riverfront Plaza located at 300 Columbus Blvd in downtown Hartford.
-THE SCIENCE CENTER GARAGE IS CLOSED ON 9/26; PLEASE USE OTHER AREA GARAGES OR THE CONVENTION CENTER (RATE: $9; MENTION PIV).
-[Photography by Andy Hart.]
+The 15th Annual “Pipes in the Valley” Celtic Music Festival will once again rock the riverfront on Saturday, September 24th, 11am-10:30pm at Mortensen’s Riverfront Plaza located at 300 Columbus Blvd in downtown Hartford.
+(THE SCIENCE CENTER GARAGE IS CLOSED ON 9/24; PLEASE USE OTHER AREA GARAGES OR THE CONVENTION CENTER)

-We had so much fun with “Kilted Colin” last year that we had to ask him back before he even left!
-Don’t miss his antics or the chance to be “part of the show!”
-Kids and parents alike will once again enjoy actually participating as “actors” in Middle-earth’s charming and creative story-telling experience and puppet theatre.
+Kids and parents alike will once again enjoy participating as “actors” in “Middle-earth’s” charming and creative story-telling experience and puppet theatre.

 What’s in a name?!
 Curious as to who might shake out of your family tree?!
-Begin your ancestral search with our onsite genealogist, Sierra Dixon, of the CT Historical Society.
+Begin your ancestral search with our onsite genealogist, Carol Whitmer, of the CT Historical Society.
 Free guidance and helpful resources set you on your path of discovery!

 “Pipes in the Valley” is brought to you by the Olde Burnside Brewing Co., of East Hartford, in partnership with Riverfront Recapture.
 Admission is free and fun for anyone of any age!
 The massed bag pipe bands will cross the bridge at noon, as is our tradition.
 The “Games” begin at 9am on the lower level by the river and you’re free to get there early for that.